Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

-Next, we can look at what we’ve seen while helping over ten thousand skinny guys bulk up, ranging from eighteen years old to over seventy.
-Marco has coached college, professional, and Olympic athletes basking in the glory of their youth.
-He’s also coached sedentary desk workers in their fifties, sixties, and seventies.
-What we’ve seen matches what the research shows.
+We’ve helped 15,000 skinny people bulk up, ranging from 18 to 80 years old.
+Marco has coached college, professional, and Olympic athletes revelling in the peak of their athletic performance.
+He’s also coached sedentary desk workers in their 20s, 40s, 60s, and 80s.

 It’s common for older people to have trouble building muscle.
 This is a real issue.
 But it’s a misleading one.
 It can make it seem like getting older makes it harder to build muscle.
 That isn’t what’s happening.
 Not quite, anyway.